Generating Monte Carlo Scenarios with NumPy and SciPy

 Z = rng.standard_normal((current_chunk, n_steps, n_factors))

-# Z @ L.T maps uncorrelated normals to correlated space
+# Correlate across the factor axis: Z @ L.T maps uncorrelated -> correlated.

 scenarios[start_idx:end_idx] = (